stutivora/PubKit/README.md

 # PubKit
-Lightweight application platform for mobile developers PubKit is a lightweight, easy to setup and easy to use generic messaging and push notification platform for mobile apps.
+PubKit is a lightweight, easy to setup and easy to use generic messaging and push notification platform for mobile apps.

 #Features
 * Lightweight and easy setup